Iris junonia: Description

-After the iris has flowered, it produces seed capsule, (that has not yet been described).
-Inside the capsule, are seeds (called pollen) that are 121 long x 123 wide (in microns).
+After the iris has flowered, it produces an oblong seed capsule 5 cm long and 1.5 cm wide.
+Inside the capsule are seeds (called pollen) that are 121 long x 123 wide (in microns).

 Genetics

-In 1989, a karyological study was carried out on 4 iris species in Turkey; including Iris junonia Schott et Kotschy ex Schott, Iris purpureobractea B. Matthew et T.Baytop, Iris taochia Woronow ex Grossh., and Iris schachtii.
-It found the chromosome counts of the iris species and Iris junonia was counted as 2n=4x=48.
+In 1989, a karyological study was carried out on 4 iris species in Turkey, including Iris junonia.
+It found the chromosome counts of the iris species, and Iris junonia was counted as 2n = 4x = 48.
+It was also found that Iris purpureobractea has a complex karyology and plant morphology.
+As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.